echo-yiyiyi/PostTrainBench/README.md

 **We are actively looking for collaborators to gather more tasks and agent scaffolds.
 Collaborators can become co-authors or our paper.
 More information below.**

 ## Roadmap
+- Mid of December: release v0.1 of the benchmark
-Goal: Mid / End of January: release v1.0 of the benchmark
+- Mid / End of January: release v1.0 of the benchmark

 Our goal with v1.0 is to have a simple, yet effective way to measure the performance of AI agents on performing AI R&D.
 For this we want to add: